Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Introduction

-Our main technical tool is the van Kampen theorem for $\pipet$ (see Thm. \ref{geomvK}).
-It is proven by adapting the proof in \cite{Stix} to the case of Noohi groups and infinite Galois categories.
-For a morphism $X' \epirarr X$ of effective descent for $\rmCov$ (and satisfying some extra conditions), it allows us to write the pro-\'etale fundamental group of a scheme $X$ in terms of the pro-\'etale fundamental groups of the connected components of the scheme $X'$ and certain relations.
-The results of \cite{Rydh} imply that proper surjective morphisms of finite presentation are morphisms of effective descent for geometric covers.
-If the scheme is Nagata, e.g. of finite type over a field, the normalization morphism is finite.
-In such case, we can apply the van Kampen theorem to the normalization $X^\nu$ of $X$.
-As $\pipet$ and $\piet$ coincide for a normal scheme, this allows us to present $\pipet(X)$ in terms of $\piet(X^\nu_w)$, where $X^\nu = \sqcup_w X^\nu_w$, and the (discrete) topological fundamental group of a certain graph.
-We use the van Kampen theorem to reduce the proof of injectivity of $\pipet(X_{\bk}) \rarr \pipet(X)$ to studying Galois actions on free products of topological groups and introducing certain "distance functions" on these free products.
+A useful technical tool across the article is the \emph{van Kampen theorem} for $\pipet$.
+Its abstract form is proven by adapting the proof in \cite{Stix} to the case of Noohi groups and infinite Galois categories.
+For a morphism of schemes $X' \epirarr X$ of effective descent for $\rmCov$ (satisfying some extra conditions), it allows one to write the pro-\'etale fundamental group of $X$ in terms of the pro-\'etale fundamental groups of the connected components of $X'$ and certain relations.
+By the results of \cite{Rydh}, one can take $X' = X^\nu \to X$ to be the normalization morphism of a Nagata scheme $X$.
+As $\pipet$ and $\piet$ coincide for normal schemes, this allows us to present $\pipet(X)$ in terms of $\piet(X^\nu_w)$, where $X^\nu = \sqcup_w X^\nu_w$, and the (discrete) topological fundamental group of a suitable graph.
+In this case, the van Kampen theorem takes on concrete form and generalizes \cite[Thm.\ 1.17]{ElenaPaper}. \begin{theorem*}[van Kampen theorem, Cor.\ \ref{geomvK} + Rmk.\ \ref{remark-relations-in-vK-for-normalization} + Prop.\ \ref{properdescent}, cf.\ \cite{Stix}] Let $X$ be a Nagata scheme and $X^\nu = \sqcup_w X^\nu_w$ its normalization written as a union of connected components.
+Then, after a choice of geometric points, \'etale paths between them and a maximal tree $T$ within a suitable ``intersection'' graph $\Gamma$, there is an isomorphism